 The Basics and History of Reflexology

 Reflexology, like many natural and alternative treatments, is an ancient medicine.
-It may have been used as early as over 2000 years BCE.
-The United States started using reflexology in the early 1900s, when Dr. William H. Fitzgerald introduced it for its anesthetic effect.
-Eunice D. Ingham, a nurse physiotherapist, renamed the practice from zone therapy to reflexology, and she “mapped the entire body into reflexes”.1 One example would be that the arch of the foot is thought to correspond to the bladder.
-Applying pressure to such a point can affect the functioning of that organ.2 Detailed maps are available online.3 Although there is not universal agreement among reflexologists on all points, there is general agreement on “major reflex points”.4
+It may have been used as early as over 2000 years BC.
+The United States started using this ancient practice in the early 1900s.
+This was when Dr. William H. Fitzgerald introduced it for its anesthetic effect.
+Eunice D. Ingham, a nurse physiotherapist, renamed the practice from zone therapy to reflexology.
+She “mapped the entire body into reflexes”.1 One example would be that the arch of the foot is thought to correspond to the bladder.
+Applying pressure to such a physically different point can affect the functioning of the aforementioned organ.2 Detailed reflexology maps are available from a variety of sources online.3 Although there is no universal agreement among reflexologists on all points, there is general agreement on “major reflex points”.4

 Not all countries regulate or license reflexologists.
 There are some places that provide certification.
 The American Reflexology Certification Board “requires 110 hours of instruction”, and “100 hours of hands-on work with a qualified supervisor.”
 This includes exams, and some research and training.
 North Dakota and Tennessee are the only two states that provide license to reflexologists.5 The Reflexology Association of America is a professional organization for practitioners.
 They hold events and compile information on laws, standards, schools, research, and professionals.6